fadevalley/TilableNoiseGen/README.md

 ## Installation

 1. Download the add-on
-2.0.
-Just drag'n'drop the downloaded `.zip` into blender
+2. Just drag'n'drop the downloaded `.zip` into blender OR
-2. Open Blender and go to `Edit > Preferences > Add-ons`.
+4. Open Blender and go to `Edit > Preferences > Add-ons`.
-3. Click `Install...` and select the downloaded `.zip` file.
+5. Click `Install...` and select the downloaded `.zip` file.
-4. Enable the add-on by checking the box next to its name.
+6. Enable the add-on by checking the box next to its name.

 ## Usage